ipdk-io/k8s-infra-offload/docs/setup.md

 2. "failed to get a CDQ interface for pod: no free resources left" error is seen on infraagent and remaining pods do not come up

-    Reason : The wrong cp_init.cfg file was used in the IMC and the correct number of max_host_apfs were not allocated.
-Or the cpf_host number to be used is not correct.
+    Reason : The wrong cp_init.cfg file was used in the IMC and the correct number of host apf under num_max_vport in the cp_init file needs to be at least 50.
     Solution : Use the cdq uses cases cp_init.cfg file

 3. CDQ interfaces not coming up